-2023 Wise Awards Winners Drive Global Educational Progress

-numeracy assessment, ICT development, EdTech, inclusivity, early childhood development and environmental education
+2023 WISE AWARDS WINNERS DRIVE GLOBAL EDUCATIONAL PROGRESS

-DOHA, Qatar, Sept.
-4, 2023 /PRNewswire/ -- Six groundbreaking projects addressing global educational challenges have been recognized by WISE for their positive contribution to education and society.
+(MENAFN- Qatar Foundation ) Doha, Qatar, September 4th, 2023 – Six ground-breaking projects addressing global educational challenges have been recognized by WISE for their positive contribution to education and society.
 The WISE Awards aim to highlight projects that have demonstrated impact in their communities and have the potential to set international standards and best practices worldwide.

 The 2023 WISE Awards winners, hailing from the Republic of Moldova, Kenya, the USA, Colombia, and India, are models of excellence that serve as an inspiration for innovation and creative action for education.